ConceptualBlending/monster_render_system/README.md

 Installation Instructions
 =====================

 Medusa is written in C# using MonoGame.
-If you want to run this tool you need the [Mono](http://www.mono-project.com/) and [MonoGame](http://www.monogame.net/) installed on your machine.
+If you want to run this tool you need the [Mono](http://www.mono-project.com/) platform and [MonoGame](http://www.monogame.net/) installed on your machine.
 Although the target platforms are Linux and Mac OS you should be able to compile and run in on Windows using .NET and XNA.

 Linux
 -----